 Career certificate program means a course of study that leads to at least one Occupational Completion Point.
 "Occupational Completion Point" is defined as the "occupational competencies that qualify a person to enter an occupation that is linked to a career and technical program."
 Full program completions may be issued to students who complete all the occupational completion points for a program.
-This program is also known as Postsecondary Adult Vocational (PSAV).
+This program was previously referred to as Postsecondary Adult Vocational (PSAV).

 College credit may be awarded in such programs through local and statewide articulation agreements if authorized by the rules and regulations of the State Board of Education.
-The state currently has 37 statewide articulation agreements between Career Certificate/PSAV and Associate in Science/Associate in Applied Science degree programs.